-During the next fortnight, we will be diving into the market for additive implants.
-In order to present this segment, we will leverage and present exclusive data from SmarTech Publishing’s upcoming market report on Additive Orthopedics.
-We will look at key AM hardware, materials and software targeting mass production and mass customization of orthopedic implants through additive manufacturing.
-We will also highlight the most relevant new developments from key medical industry stakeholders and AM adopters.
+For two weeks we dove into the market for additive implants.
+In order to present this segment, we leveraged and presented exclusive data from SmarTech Publishing’s market report on Additive Orthopedics.
+We looked at key AM hardware, materials and software targeting mass production and mass customization of orthopedic implants through additive manufacturing.
+We also highlighted the most relevant new developments from key medical industry stakeholders and AM adopters.

 The 3D printed orthopedic implants opportunity